hugofloresgarcia/vampnet/README.md

 have fun!

+# Token Telephone

+Instructions forthcoming, but the sauce is in `token_telephone/tt.py`

 ## A note on argbind
 This repository relies on [argbind](https://github.com/pseeth/argbind) to manage CLIs and config files.
 Config files are stored in the `conf/` folder.